NomicFoundation/hardhat/docs/guides/scripts.md

 Greeter address: 0x7c2C195CD6D34B8F845992d380aADB2730bB9C6F
 ```

 By accessing the [Buidler Runtime Environment] at the top, you are allowed to run the script in a standalone fashion.
 Buidler always runs the compile task when running scripts through it.
 But in a standalone fashion you may want to call compile manually to make sure everything is compiled.
 This is done by calling `bre.run('compile')`.
-Comment the following line out and re-run the script with `node`:
+Uncomment the following line out and re-run the script with `node`:

 ```js
 await bre.run("compile");